Sixth plenary session of the 19th Central Committee of the Chinese Communist Party

 The sixth plenary session of the 19th Central Committee of the Chinese Communist Party was convened from November 8 to 11, 2021.

-The plenary session listened to and discussed the work report made by General Secretary Xi Jinping on behalf of the CCP Politburo, and reviewed and adopted the Resolution on the Major Achievements and Historical Experiences of the Party's 100 Years of Struggle and the Resolution on Convening the 20th National Congress of the Party.
-Xi Jinping explained the Resolution on the Major Achievements and Historical Experiences of the Party's 100 Years of Struggle to the Plenary Session and delivered a speech at the second plenary meeting.
+The plenary session listened to and discussed the work report made by General Secretary of the Chinese Communist Party Xi Jinping on behalf of the CCP Politburo.
+It also reviewed and adopted the Resolution on the Major Achievements and Historical Experiences of the Party's 100 Years of Struggle and the Resolution on Convening the 20th National Congress of the Party.
+Xi Jinping explained the Resolution on the Major Achievements to the plenary session and delivered a speech at the second plenary meeting.

 Preparation

-On September 10, 2021, the CCP Central Committee held a symposium for non-party personages in Zhongnanhai to listen to the opinions and suggestions of the leaders of the central committees of various democratic parties, the All-China Federation of Industry and Commerce, and representatives of non-party personages on the CCP Central Committee's resolution on the major achievements and historical experience of the CCP's 100 years of struggle.
-General Secretary Xi Jinping presided over the symposium and delivered an important speech, emphasizing the necessity and significance of summarizing the major achievements and historical experience of the CCP's 100 years of struggle.
+On 10 September 2021, the CCP Central Committee held a symposium for non-party personages in Zhongnanhai to listen to the opinions and suggestions of the leaders of the central committees of various democratic parties, the All-China Federation of Industry and Commerce, and representatives of non-party personages on the CCP Central Committee's resolution on the major achievements and historical experience of the CCP's 100 years of struggle.
+CCP General Secretary Xi Jinping presided over the symposium.
 Wang Yang, Wang Huning, and Zhao Leji, members of the Politburo Standing Committee, attended the symposium.
 Wan Exiang, Chairman of the Revolutionary Committee of the Chinese Kuomintang, Ding Zhongli, Chairman of the China Democratic League, Hao Mingjin, Chairman of the China National Democratic Construction Association, Cai Dafeng, Chairman of the China Association for Promoting Democracy, Chen Zhu, Chairman of the Chinese Peasants' and Workers' Democratic Party, Wan Gang, Chairman of the China Zhi Gong Party, Wu Weihua, Chairman of the Jiusan Society, Su Hui, Chairman of the Taiwan Democratic Self-government League, Gao Yunlong, Chairman of the All-China Federation of Industry and Commerce, and Zhou Guangquan, a representative of non-party personages, spoke successively.
 Other party and state leaders, heads of relevant central departments, and representatives of non-party personages attended the symposium.
-It was not until two months later, on November 12, after the closing of the sixth plenary session of the 18th Central Committee of the Chinese Communist Party, that China's official media reported on the symposium in detail.
+It was not until two months later, on November 12, after the closing of the sixth plenary session, that Chinese state media reported on the symposium in detail.

-On the eve of the meeting, Xinhua News Agency published a long article on November 6, 2021, titled "Xi Jinping Leads the Centennial Party on a New Journey", praising Xi Jinping's achievements during his nine years in power, which was seen as a foreshadowing of the content of the sixth plenary session of the 19th Central Committee of the Chinese Communist Party.
+On the eve of the meeting, Xinhua News Agency published a long article on 6 November 2021, titled "Xi Jinping Leads the Centennial Party on a New Journey", praising Xi's achievements during his nine years in power, which was seen as a foreshadowing of the content of the sixth plenary session.